thaakur/Sudoku-Solver/README.md

 Algorithm

 Starting with an incomplete board:
-  1. Find some empty space
+  1. Find some empty space (in my case - the number 0)
   2. Attempt to place the digits 1-9 in that space
   3. Check if that digit is valid in the current spot based on the current board
   4. a.
 If the digit is valid, recursively attempt to fill the board using steps 1-3.